Man died after choking on hot dog and collapsing in street

 A THIRTY FOUR-YEAR-OLD man died after choking on a hot dog and collapsing in a Newport street, despite desperate efforts from medical staff to save him, an inquest has heard.

-Benjamin Richard Ellis had been out with friends in the city centre on Saturday, March 3 before heading home in the early hours of the Sunday morning, Newport Coroner's Court heard yesterday.
+Benjamin Richard Ellis had been out with friends in the city centre on Saturday March 3, before heading home in the early hours of Sunday morning, Newport Coroner’s Court heard this week.

-The inquest heard how Mr Ellis had left friends had bought a hot dog before walking towards his home on Stow Hill.
-He then began to choke before collapsing.
+Mr Ellis had left friends and bought a hot dog, it was also said, before walking towards his home in Stow Hill.
+But he then began to choke, and collapsed.

-He was found unconscious on Stow Hill shortly after midnight by an off-duty nurse who tried to assist him before an ambulance was called.
+He was found unconscious shortly after midnight by an off-duty nurse who tried to assist him before an ambulance was called.

-Paramedics then performed CPR on Mr Ellis at the scene and on the way to the Royal Gwent Hospital.
+Paramedics then performed CPR at the scene, and on the way to the Royal Gwent Hospital.

-At the hospital, doctors failed in an attempt to insert a tube to help Mr Ellis to breathe before performing an emergency tracheotomy.
+At the hospital, doctors failed in an attempt to insert a tube to help Mr Ellis breathe, before they performed an emergency tracheotomy.

-By this time however, he had suffered what was described as a "catastrophic brain injury" due to lack of oxygen.
+By this time he had suffered what was described as a “catastrophic brain injury” due to lack of oxygen though.

-He spent four days in intensive care but did not recover.
-His life support machine was switched off on Wednesday, March 7.
+Mr Ellis spent four days in intensive care but did not recover.
+His life support machine was switched off on Wednesday March 7.

 She said her and other friends had said goodbye to Mr Ellis outside Le Pub while he was smoking a cigarette.

-Ms Smith then said she only found out what had happened on Sunday through a message on social media.
+Ms Smith only found out what had happened on Sunday, when she saw a post on social media.

-Dr Eloise Dawe, a consultant at the Royal Gwent Hospital, said Mr Ellis was brought in in the early hours of Sunday and staff fought to save him in a variety of ways, but this was unsuccessful.
+Dr Eloise Dawe, a consultant at the Royal Gwent Hospital, said staff fought to save Mr Ellis in a variety of ways, but were unsuccessful.

-Senior Coroner for Gwent Wendy James said the statements showed that Benjamin Ellis had suffered a "catastrophic" brain injury and commended the 34-year-old for donating his organs "which would have on to save many lives".
+Senior Coroner for Gwent Wendy James said the statements showed Mr Ellis had suffered a brain injury and commended the 34-year-old for donating his organs “which would have saved many lives”.

 She recorded a verdict of ‘accidental death’.